 How eCommerce Content Teams Can Leverage AI to Prep For Amazon Prime Day

-Ever since the concept of Amazon Prime Day was launched, Amazon has seen an uptick in sales every passing year.
-And how could it not—after all, it’s the second most popular shopping event of the year, right after the good ole’ Black Friday Sale.global amazon prime day sales
+Ever since the concept of Amazon Prime Day was launched, mega – retailer Amazon has seen an uptick in sales each passing year.
+And how could it not—after all, offering exclusive discounts and some of the lowest prices of the year has made it the second most popular shopping event annually, right after the good ole’ Black Friday Sale.

-In fact, the Prime Day bonanza has been such a popular phenomenon that it’s impacted sales even beyond Amazon.
+In fact, the Prime Day bonanza has been such a popular phenomenon that it’s impacted sales across the entire eCommerce and retail market.

-For example, Amazon’s competitors such as Target, Walmart, Costco, BestBuy etc., who hosted similar sales near the Prime Day event, started noticing an increase in traffic by up to 85%.
+For example, major retailers such as Target, Walmart, Costco, BestBuy etc., who hosted similar sales near the Prime Day event, started noticing an increase in traffic by up to 85%.

-Studies report that businesses of all sizes with alternative eCommerce sales channels (such as social media stores, marketplaces, and brand websites) also saw an increase in purchases during the Amazon sale.
+Additionally, studies report that businesses of all sizes with alternative eCommerce sales channels (such as social media stores, marketplaces, and brand websites) also saw an increase in purchases on everything from electronics to toys during the Amazon sale.
 And preceding the Prime Day event, more than a hundred million items were purchased from small businesses.

-On that note, let’s dive in to see how you can leverage AI (specifically Describely) to improve your listings for this year’s shopping event!
+On that note, let’s dive in to see how you can leverage AI to improve your listings for this upcoming shopping event!

 1. Create and update content in bulk

-For example, the same fairy lights can be sold during the Christmas holidays and Fourth of July celebrations, but descriptions might need to be altered to match the theme and vibe of the event.
+For example, the same fairy lights can be sold during the Christmas holidays and Fourth of July celebrations, but descriptions might need to be altered to match the theme and tone of the sales event.

-In the Amazon Prime Day context, you may need to update product descriptions to provide promotional information, increase SEO visibility, remove all restricted keywords, improve customer experience, etc.
+In the context of Amazon Prime Day, you may need to update product descriptions to provide promotional information, increase SEO visibility, remove all restricted keywords, improve customer experience, etc. If you had to update all these product details manually, this task would seem incredibly daunting.
+But with an AI-powered tool like Describely, you can make this updates in bulk!

 Side Note: You can also import your product catalogues not only from Amazon, but also from WooCommerce, Shopify, Squarespace, etc. (This might be helpful considering eCommerce businesses see an uptick in sales near the Prime Day Sale even on other sales channels.)